kunchamharsha/audiotranscriptionservice/README.md

 * rename: to rename an uploaded file, right click on the file and click rename

 * info: to get information about the file, right click on the file and click info

-## Development Log

-Access development log at [tymline.co/opendrive](https://tymline.co/ramharsha/opendrive)

 ## Scope of Improvement